-The Appointment of Ellen Fairclough as Canada's First Female Cabinet Minister (1950 - 1963)
+The Appointment of Ellen Fairclough as Canada's First Female Cabinet Minister (1950-1963)

 Fairclough triumphed in the face of difficulty; she endured the discrimination she faced as a woman in the workplace.

-Learn more about Ellen Fairclough's life and political achievements in this online exhibit.
+Learn more about Ellen Fairclough's life an campaigning and elections that took place in 1957 and 1958.